Skip to content

 Creating Group Work Zones In Your Primary School Classroom

-What Is Group Work?
+What is Group Work?

 Group Work (collaborative) learning allows children to work together during activities or learning tasks in small groups (ideally 3-5 children per group) to allow each child to participate.
 The children are then encouraged to work on individual activities which contribute to the overall task or work with each other on a shared outcome or goal.